 Early tugs are made using this type.
-A propeller shaft which is connected to the engine on one end also has the preller on the other end which is submerged into the water.
+A propeller shaft which is connected to the engine on one end also has the propeller on the other end which is submerged in the water.

-Compared to others, they require less maintenance and is suitable for ocean going tugs.
+Compared to others, they require less maintenance and are suitable for ocean-going tugs.

 The problem with conventional system is their maneuverability.
-Since the propeller is fixed, the engines must stop first and then reverse its turn in order to go astern.
+Since the propeller is fixed, the engines must stop first and then reverse to go astern.

-There’s also a delay in its maneuvering since it uses rudders which have limited angles to turn the ship.
+There’s also a delay in its maneuvering since it uses rudders that have limited angles to turn the ship.

-Hence, they are slowly being replaced by the more advance types like the Z-drives and Voith Schneider.
+Hence, they are slowly being replaced by more advanced types like the Z-drives and Voith Schneider.

 Also known as Z-drives, ASD tugs are so special that their two propellers can turn 360 degrees independently.
 That’s why they are called Azimuth propellers.

-They are positioned side by side under the astern part of the tug.
+They are positioned side by side under the aft part of the tug.
 To make them more effective, each is fitted with Kort nozzles for greater thrust.

 This enables faster maneuverability than conventional types as it can move in any direction.
 Because of this, they are built with towing winches/ hooks on the forward and aft part.

-Z-Drives are very agile and can transfer to another side of the ship in a short period of time.
-Active seafarers have witnessed this type of tug in action.
+Z-Drives are very agile and can transfer one side to another side of the ship in a short period.
+You may not know it but you have most probably witnessed this type of tugboat action.

-Faster response could mean life or death especially during emergency.
+A faster response could mean life or death, especially during emergencies.

-Voith Schneider Propeller is a specialized propulsion system which transcends the traditional designs of tugboats and most ships in general.
+Voith Schneider Propeller is a specialized propulsion system that transcends the traditional designs of tugboats and even most ships in general.

-They are highly efficient and tugs fitted with them are able to change any direction nearly instantaneously.
-It can go from full ahead to full astern in a matter of three seconds.
+Tugboats with this arrangement can change any direction nearly instantaneously.
+It can go from full ahead to full astern in a matter of three seconds!

 Angle of Attack

-The secret lies to its design.
-Unlike other propellers where they are installed in the vertical axis to direct its thrust, VPS have vertical blades that changes its “angle of attack”.
+The secret lies in its design.
+Unlike other propellers which are installed on the vertical axis to direct their thrust, VPS has vertical blades that can change its “angle of attack”.

-The blades are arrayed in circular fashion and revolves in a single direction.
-To direct the movement of the tug, the blades’ angle are changed while revolving around the plate to create thrust.
+The blades are arrayed in a circular fashion and revolve in a single direction.
+To direct the movement of the tug, the blades’ angles are changed while revolving around the plate to create thrust.